How to Get a Low-Cost Smartphone and Plan

 As a result, the federal government strongly encourages all applicants in need of reliable phones for health, employment and safety reasons to apply for Safelink, regardless of whether or not they think they will qualify.
 Trained representatives can assist you in determining your eligibility during the application process.

-Documenting Your Eligibility for SafeLink Minutes
+How to Document Your Qualifications for SafeLink Minutes

 Whether you apply for free phones online or through other methods, you will need to provide a variety of information to prove your eligibility.
 This includes, but is not limited to: